Framework for Terms Used in Research of Reserve and Resilience

 An extension of study 3.1 would be to assess potential proxies or mechanisms (e.g., genetic, lifestyle, neural) that are associated with these different trajectories of brain maintenance/change.

 In summary, BM and CR are complementary concepts.
 BM accounts for individual differences in cognitive trajectories that are associated with differences in rate of brain change.
-In contrast, CR addresses individual differences in trajectories of cognitive change once BM is accounted for (i.e. given the same amount of BM).
+In contrast, CR addresses individual differences in cognitive trajectories controlling for changes in neural resources or neuropathology.

-Brain reserve has been used to reflect the neurobiological status of the brain (numbers of neurons, synapses, etc.).
-To the extent that BM is effective you have better BR at any point in time.
+Brain reserve (BR) has been used to reflect the neurobiological status of the brain (numbers of neurons, synapses, etc.) at any point in time.
 BR does not involve active adaptation of functional cognitive processes in the presence of injury or disease as does CR.

 2. Operational Definition